FAQ – Medical Programme

 No, the medical programme at Karolinska Institutet is entirely taught in Swedish.
-It is an integrated programme of 5.5 years, and one of the entry requirements is proficiency in Swedish equivalent to the level of the Swedish upper secondary school course Swedish 3.
+It is an integrated programme of 5.5 years (six years from autumn 2021), and one of the entry requirements is proficiency in Swedish equivalent to the level of the Swedish upper secondary school course Swedish 3.

 Can I continue with medical studies if I first complete the bachelor’s programme in biomedicine?

 No, the three-year bachelor’s programme in biomedicine at Karolinska Institutet does not lead to a medical degree.
 After the completion of the bachelor’s programme in biomedicine you can, for example, apply for any of our global master’s programmes.